-In a very high-spirited and motivational conversation with Indian Women Blog (IWB), Vamini shared her Siachen chapter with us.
+In a very high-spirited and motivational conversation with us, Vamini shared her Siachen chapter with us.
+Excerpts:

 When I grew up, I had quit cycling.
 It was only in 2011 that I signed up for a cyclotron and pursued my most cherished passion again.